IvanKaramazov/rpi_plexamp_hack/README.md

   },
   "server": {
     "identifier": "XXXXXXXXXXXXXXXXXX",
-    "library": "/library/sections/X"
+    "library": "/library/sections/XX"
   }
 }
  ```
  Again, the player and user sections should come through just fine.
 Server I had to create by hand.
 To get your server identifier, get an X-Plex-Token (instructions available via Google) and use it to visit the root address of your Plex server, likely at `http://YOUR_SERVER_IP:32400/?X-Plex-Token=XXXXXXXXXXXXXXXX`.
 Your server id will be contained in the `machineIdentifier` attribute of the top-level `MediaContainer` tag in the XML that you encounter.
 To get the library info, you need to use the same token to visit `http://YOUR_SERVER_IP:32400/library/sections?X-Plex-Token=XXXXXXXXXXXXXXXX`.
 There find the `key` integer value within any `Directory` tags living in the tree under the `MediaContainer` tag.
-Replace the X at the end of `"/libaray/sections/X"` string in the above example with this value.
+Replace the XX at the end of `"/libaray/sections/XX"` string in the above example with this value (fill single-digit values with a leading zero as in 02).
 I have not tested how to deal with multiple libraries on the server yet, but I'm hopeful that simply making a list of library sections will work.
 Will update when I have more info.

  Once you have added the server definition to your server.json, save it in the same spot the canonical instructions indicate on your RPi.